ds0407/mac-webex-kuando/README.md

 > WEBEX_USER={Your person ID string}

 I recommend using a webex bot for an api key as these do not expire unlike personal keys which do expire.

+This code is scanned by Sonarcube and dependencies kept up to date with renovate bot.